nate-hart-di/auto-sbm/documentation/GENERATED_DOCUMENTATION.md

     - Check out the `main` branch and pull the latest changes.
     - Create a new feature branch for the migration (e.g., `{slug}-sbm{MMYY}`).
 3.  **Local Environment Setup**: Optionally runs `just start {slug} prod` to set up the local development environment.
-4.  **File Creation**: Creates the necessary `sb-inside.scss`, `sb-vdp.scss`, and `sb-vrp.scss` files in the theme directory.
+4.  **File Creation**: Creates the necessary `sb-inside.scss`, `sb-vdp.scss`, and `sb-vrp.scss` files in the theme directory if they don't exist.
-5.  **Style Migration**: The `SCSSProcessor` is invoked to:
+5.  **Style Migration**: The `SCSSProcessor` is invoked to process the core style files:
-    - Read the source `style.scss`.
+    - It reads the source `style.scss` and any existing `sb-vdp.scss` or `sb-vrp.scss` files.
-    - Extract and categorize all SCSS rules into 'inside', 'vdp', or 'vrp'.
+    - For each source file, it intelligently processes the content:
-    - Apply transformations (e.g., convert variables, replace mixins).
+      - **Mixin Inlining**: Discovers all mixin definitions from the parent `DealerInspireCommonTheme`, parses their structure, and replaces `@include` statements with the full mixin body.
-    - Validate the resulting SCSS.
+      - **Import Removal**: Aggressively removes all `@import` statements to create a standalone file.
-    - Write the processed styles to the corresponding `sb-` files.
+    - The final, self-contained SCSS is written to the corresponding `sb-` files.
 6.  **Component Migration**:
     - Adds predetermined styles for common components like cookie banners.
     - Migrates map components and styles based on the detected OEM handler.